Chebil-Ilef/vLLM-project/README.md

 # BIAssistant – AI-Powered Business Intelligence Chatbot

-BIAssistant is an AI-powered assistant designed to help *non-technical users* explore and analyze business data intuitively — simply by asking questions in natural language.
+BIAssistant is an AI-powered assistant designed to help *non-technical users* explore and analyze business data intuitively, simply by asking questions in natural language.
 Whether you're a business analyst, a product manager, or an executive with no BI background, BIAssistant can help you understand your data warehouse and extract valuable insights.

 ## Setup